jlaura/autocnet/README.md

 (measure-to-measure) information that is frequently quite useful when using computer vision techniques.
 Note that the function to be called is not longer being specificed with the import path (e.g., spatial.overlap.place_points_in_overla-).
-Instead any method on the autocnet Edge or NetworkEdge objects can be called.
+Note that the function to be called is no longer being specificed with the import path (e.g., spatial.overlap.place_points_in_overlaps) because only Edge or NetworkEdge methods can be called on the autocnet Edge or NetworkEdge objects.